Novel Coronavirus Expert Meeting: Background

 It was established on 14 February to advise the Cabinet of Japan from a medical point of view, following the first confirmed COVID-19 death in Japan.

 Takaji Wakita, Director of the National Institute of Infectious Diseases, chairs the Expert Meeting and Shigeru Omi who was instrumental in SARS measures as director of WHO Regional Office for the Western Pacific and later worked to respond to the 2009 swine flu pandemic in Japan is a vice chairman.
 The members are composed of Prof. Hitoshi Oshitani, who is the leader of the Cluster Measures Team and remedied the situation in the SARS outbreak as an infectious disease advisor at WHO Regional Office for the Western Pacific, and others.

 Dissolution

-At a press conference on June 24, Yasuhiro Nishimura, Minister for Economic and Fiscal Policy, announced that the Expert Meeting would be abolished and that a new subcommittee of infectious disease experts would be established under The Advisory Council on Countermeasures against Novel Influenza and Other Diseases as a substitute for the Expert Meeting.
-The reason for the abolition is that "it was not based on the law and its position was unstable" (Minister Nishimura).
-The announcement seemed to be unexpected, and Vice Chairman Shigeru Omi, who was present, was unable to hide his confusion.
-On July 3, The Novel Coronavirus Infectious Disease Control Subcommittee was established based on the Novell Coronavirus Special Measures Act.
+At a press conference on June 24, Yasuhiro Nishimura, Minister for Economic and Fiscal Policy, announced that the Expert Meeting would be abolished and replaced by a new subcommittee of infectious disease experts under The Advisory Council on Countermeasures against Novel Influenza and Other Diseases.
+According to Minister Nishimura, the decision to dissolve the Expert Meeting was because "it was not based on the law and its position was unstable".
+The announcement appeared to come as a surprise, and Vice Chairman Shigeru Omi, who was present, was visibly unable to conceal his confusion.
+On July 3, The Novel Coronavirus Infectious Disease Control Subcommittee was officially established under the Novel Coronavirus Special Measures Act.
 The members consisted of infectious disease specialists as well as local representatives, trade union executives, economists, risk communication specialists and other experts.
 Shigeru Omi serves as chairman.